Quantitative estimates: How well does the discrete Fourier transform approximate the Fourier transform on $\mathbb{R}$: Interpolation

 The final error is the sum of the three errors (s1), (s2), and (s3). \end{proof}

-\begin{remark} The restriction to $\alpha=i$, for $i=1,2$, in Part (b) of Theorem \ref{tm:finale again11} stems from the bound \eqref{eq:brambles bound}.
+\begin{remark} The restriction to $\alpha\leq i$, for $i=1,2$, in the second part of Theorem \ref{tm:finale again11} stems from the bound \eqref{eq:brambles bound}.
 For stronger polynomial decay $\alpha$, the splines $B_1$ and $B_2$ need to be replaced by a suitable function $\phi_\alpha$, see \cite{butzer-2} for examples.
-We need at least that $\phi_\alpha$ interpolates on $\Z$ and that its integer shifts form a Riesz-sequence in $L^2$.
+We need at least that $\phi_\alpha$ interpolates on $\Z$ and that its integer shifts form a Riesz-sequence in $L^2$. \end{remark} The proof for the interpolating function $\phi = \sinc$ holds for all polynomial weights $v_\alpha$ with $\alpha > \frac{1}{2}$.
+The $\sinc$-function arises naturally in Fourier approximation, but its slow decay poses challenges in numerical analysis.
+Nevertheless, it has been successfully employed in various numerical methods -- see Stenger's work~\cite{Stenger81,StengerBook} for comprehensive treatments of $\sinc$-based techniques.

-The proof for the interpolating function $\phi=\sinc$ works for all polynomials weights $v_\alpha $ with $\alpha>\frac{1}{2}$.
-Although the $\sinc$-function has a bad reputation in numerical analysis due to its poor decay, it works well in the context of Fourier approximation.
-In particular, since we use only finite sums, the slow decay of $\sinc $ does not cause any convergence issues.
-We refer to \cite{StengerBook,StengerBook2} for $\sinc$-methods in numerical analysis. \end{remark}